 - Accepts large cross section area, 16 – 95 mm2 wire

-- Can be used for several wire types
+- Suitable for use with several wire types

 - Long life expectancy

 - Full control over the Cu wire travel during drill down